 But if you didn't keep so clean and you didn't wash so often, how would this affect you?
 Right.
-Very soon you would break out in sores; perhaps you would develop scabies or yaws or ulcers.
+Very soon you would be breaking out in sores; perhaps you would develop scabies or yaws or ulcers.

-Now let us suppose too that your dad didn't bring home a pay packet each week or month.
+Now let us suppose too that your dad didn't have a job and he didn't bring home a paycheck each week or month.
 What would happen?

 That's right.
-No cars or holiday trips or bikes, no more new clothes, new shoes, probably not even enough food.
+No cars or swimming pools or bikes, no more new clothes, no shoes, probably not even enough food.
 And, of course, this would mean that you could no longer go to school, because your whole family, mother and all the children, would have to work in the garden to grow enough food for your family to eat.

 And then, finally, let's think of the house itself, and instead of weatherboard and glass or brick or stone, let's imagine a bamboo house with a grass roof.
 Now that doesn't leave us with much at all, does it?
-Just a grass hut to live in - a hut with no windows and perhaps a fire burning on the earth floor inside.
-You might have a pair of shorts or a dress to wear on special occasions.
+Just a grass hut to live in-a hut with no windows and perhaps a fire burning on the earth floor inside.
+You might have a pair of pants or a dress to wear on special occasions.
 Your mother might have a plate for you to eat from and maybe a spoon and cup.
 But if not, you would eat with your fingers.
 You might have a blanket to wrap yourself in at night, but probably not.
 Probably there would be only one in the house and that would belong to dad.